xtiankisutsa/swaraVM/README.md

 # swaraVM
 SwaraVM is a mobile security virtual machine that aggregates tools and resources that are commonly used for network traffic analysis, malware analysis, digital forensics, vulnerability research and exploitation, reverse engineering, mobile and web application assessment, alongside a variety of mobile application practice labs.

-SwaraVM for Android is built on top of Security Onion running on [lubuntu]https://lubuntu.net). which provides full packet capture, Snort or Suricata rule-driven intrusion detection, Bro event-driven intrusion detection and powerful analysis tools.
+SwaraVM for Android is built on top of [Security Onion](https://securityonion.net) running on [lubuntu](https://lubuntu.net). which provides full packet capture, Snort or Suricata rule-driven intrusion detection, Bro event-driven intrusion detection and powerful analysis tools.

 SwaaVM provides a near perfect combination of leveraging freely available and cutting-edge open-source tools on a light weight distro to facilitate end to end to end mobile application security assessments.